emerconnelly/sysadmin/powershell-scripts/Get-CustomUserReport/README.md

 - Exchange Online
 - Microsoft Graph

-I may update this script over time to include new data, better the formatting, or improve efficiency.
+I may update this script over time to include new data or make improvements.

 ## pre-requisites
 - Microsoft account with the required permissions (for Legacy Per-User MFA Status & Exchange Online).